 By Wendy Steele, Keys CEO

 I am struck by the great potential for thousands of women who I believe will be inspired by what they hear, see and feel in the next 2 days.
 Perhaps the greatest gift is listening to others passionately share about the defining moments in their lives.
-Recognizing defining moments, on the job, with their health and at times of great loss and great celebration is a monumental step to helping women to find their voices.
+Recognizing defining moments, on the job, with their health, and at times of great loss and a great celebration is a monumental step to helping women to find their voices.
 During the next several days, I look forward to hearing from thousands of women, individually, as they share their own defining moments and speak out about what is most important to them to fully live their lives.

 More later from the Night at the Village Event and tomorrow’s events!

 California Dreaming?
 No, this was for real!
 Two full days in Long Beach at the CA Women’s Conference with over 20,000 women in attendance and I was sorry to see it end (and happily worn out) when the event drew to a close.

 What a super event for women (and a few good men) to share knowledge and information.
 The Night of the Village was an amazing opportunity to connect with other women in a relaxed and celebrative environment.
 My personal beliefs were fortified by the events at the conference.
 I think that there is no limit to what women can accomplish when they are willing to share their personal experiences with others.
 This is what I think is the essence of the CA Women’s Conference.
 It is personal, it is relevant, it is inspirational.
 I think the event exemplified to women how very real and productive each of us, as human beings, can be as agents of change.
 When women act as if they are advocates and agents of change- then it is true.
 And they rock the world.